Dimensions in Time: Filming

 Special effects model filming ran from 25 to 27 September at Television Centre, London.
 This included the Rani's space station, the futuristic 2013 train and the First and Second Doctor's floating heads.
-The original plan was for the floating heads to be depicted via existing footage of William Hartnell and Patrick Troughton.
+The original plan was for the floating heads to be depicted via existing footage of William Hartnell and Patrick Troughton, both of whom had died years before the sketch.
 However those 2D clips would not easily composite into the newly-shot 3D footage, so head props were specially sculpted by Sue Moore and Steve Mansfield (who previously created Kane's melting head in the 1987 serial Dragonfire) with wigs by Lesley Smith.
 The space station exterior of the Rani's TARDIS was depicted with a model adapted from BBV's The Stranger series.
 Because the monolith prop (the Rani's TARDIS in disguise) was constructed only a day before filming, Tucker had a single day to construct a miniature version for filming on 26 September.
 The background to the Fourth Doctor's scene was composed of elements taken from a 3D test tape received from Germany.
 A scene where the Doctor's TARDIS is caught in an asteroid field was filmed but cut.